ibivibiv/lm-finetuning/Markdown/Experiments/Eval/comparing-context-len.md

 ### Results

+Same, eval on larger context len is almost as good as training on a larger context len

+But improvements from training at larger context lens are greater when using larger models (at most 2ppl on gpt2-xl context-len 1024)

+PPl goes down by 4 when eval at 1024 instead of 256 for all models

 ### Hyperparameters

 -   trained using a context len of 256
 -   gpt2-xl

 -   _compare against models trained at higher context lens_
+-   _see if text generated is better or worse_

 ### Experiment